-While there are some key challenges that will apply across a variety of different sectors (as further set out in the advertising, games and music sections), different industries will face their own particular issues in terms of content licensing in the metaverse.
+While there are some key challenges that will apply across a variety of different sectors (as further set out in the Advertising, Games, and Music sections), different industries will face their own particular issues in terms of content licensing in the metaverse.

 Advertising - The right to include a song or other item of content in any form of advertising is often strictly controlled.
 Even if such rights are granted, they are often subject to numerous restrictions and approvals, such as payment obligations to performers, singers, and musicians under the various SAG-AFTRA and American Federation of Musicians (AFofM) collective bargaining agreements.
 While the licensee may not be a signatory, the licensor will typically include a specific provision that requires the licensee to nonetheless comply with such collective bargaining agreements.
 In addition, rights holders want to ensure that their content is not being used to promote a product they do not support, or in a way that does not fit with the creator's image.
-This will be even harder to manage in the metaverse because there will be numerous scenarios in which a particular ad is viewed, depending on how the viewer interacts with the metaverse.
-In the United States, individuals appearing in the content being licensed (including deceased individuals) may have rights of publicity that require permission for the use of the individual's likeness (including digital ones) in advertising.
-The metaverse will likely become a source of ad inventory (for example, virtual billboards, point of sale at virtual stores, event sponsorships, etc.), raising questions as to how best to track and measure the effectiveness of and engagement with virtual ads.
+This will be even harder to manage in the metaverse because there will be numerous scenarios in which a particular advertisement is viewed, depending on how the viewer interacts with the metaverse.
+In the United States, individuals appearing in the content being licensed (including deceased individuals) may have rights of publicity that require permission for the use of their likenesses (including digital ones) in advertising.
+The metaverse will likely become a source of advertising inventory (for example, virtual billboards, point of sale at virtual stores, event sponsorships, etc.), raising questions regarding how best to track and measure the effectiveness of and engagement with virtual advertisements.
+Similarly, there will be sponsorship and branding opportunities, and sponsors will need to consider the extent to which any real-world restrictions on these activities will apply in the metaverse.